 The Welland McMaster Family Health Team had partnered with the Fenwick United Church from 2021 to 2024 to offer health clinics at their location and we are grateful for their support as we grew our clinic.

-NEW for 2025: We are pleased to announce a new partnership with Fenwick Pharmacy, located at 795 Canboro Rd, Fenwick.
+As of 2025: We are pleased to have established a partnership with Fenwick Pharmacy, located at 795 Canboro Rd, Fenwick.
 In their newly renovated clinic space, we will be providing health clinics for SAWs two Sunday afternoons per month from May through October.
 Interpreters are on-site to provide English-Spanish translation.

 Workers can be seen with or without a scheduled appointment.
 Walk-ins are on a first come, first served basis.
-To book an appointment, text 905-321-0088 via WhatsApp, Monday to Friday, and the Health Educator will respond within 24 hours to book your appointment.
+There is a Spanish-speaking translator available at all appointments, if needed.
+To book an appointment, text 905-321-0088 via WhatsApp, Monday to Friday, and the Patient Navigator will respond within 24 hours to book your appointment.
 Messages can be sent in English or Spanish.

 For additional information about where local Seasonal Agricultural and Temporary Foreign Workers can receive health care services, visit this website created by Occupational Health Clinics for Ontario Workers (OHCOW): https://www.ohcow.on.ca/worker-perspective/temporary-foreign-agricultural-worker/accessing-medical-clinics-in-ontario/